EnderiteFox/EnderiteFox/README.md

 ## Hello there! >:D

-I'm a 21 years old computer science student, currently on my third year of bachelor's degree at University Marie et Louis Pasteur
+I'm a 21 years old computer science student, currently on my first year of Masters degree at University Marie et Louis Pasteur
 I create games with Godot and Minecraft plugins on my free time
 Most of my university projects are public on my profile
 I speak French and English

-# Languages I use the most:
+### Languages I use the most:
-- Java
 - C/C++
 - GDScript
+- Java
+- PHP

-# Languages I know but use less often:
+### Languages I use less often:
 - Python
 - JavaScript
-- PHP